qouteall/immptl/docs/wiki/README.md

 [Report Issues (Forge version)](https://github.com/iPortalTeam/ImmersivePortalsModForForge)

-This mod is very complex and is only mainly developed by one person at spare time.
+This mod is very complex and the main part of the mod is only mainly developed by one person at spare time.
 Expect it to have some issues.
 But I will try to fix severe issues quickly.

 ### How to integrate with other mod's portals?